tech-thinker/chatz-action/README.md

 - `CONNECTION_URL` - Connection URL for redis.
 - `THREAD_ID` - Thread id for reply.
 - `MESSAGE` - Message for send.
+- `REQUIRED_FAILED` - It will throw exit(1) exception, So, no further steps can be executed.
+If want to continue execution then don't add this variable.

 ### Mandatory fields:
 - `PROVIDER`